autogram-is/goingresponsive/_src/chapter/going-responsive-ebook.md

 ---
 tocOrder: 16
-title: More From A Book Apart
+title: More From Former A Book Apart Authors
 ---
-## MORE FROM A BOOK APART
+## MORE FROM FORMER A BOOK APART AUTHORS

 **Responsive Design: Patterns &** **Principles**